Effect of Intensity of the Incident Radiation

 eVC = 1/2 mv2max

 When light of same frequency is used at higher intensity, the value of saturation current is found to be greater, but the stopping potential remains the same.
-Hence the stopping potential is independent of intensity of incident light of same frequency.
+Hence the stopping potential is independent of intensity of incident radiations of same frequency.